CyberZenithX/Gemni-AI-Fact-checker/README.md

 ---

 ## ⚠️ Limitations & Caveats
 - The tool may **not always have access to real-time web**.
 Temporally sensitive or obscure claims may be flagged **UNVERIFIED**.
-(This depends on Serp
+(This depends on SerpAPI)
 - Don't rely exclusively on AI decisions when making critical decisions.
 Always cross-check with **independent fact-checking agencies**.
 - URLs provided can be partial when Gemini cannot find credible evidence.
+(Under further development)

 ---